 While at Princeton I have also served as an adviser for undergraduate students at Mathey College and as an assistant in the Center for Digital Humanities.
-Previously I worked as a lecturer at Cornell University, where I taught First-Year Writing Seminars on Shakespeare as well as introductory creative writing courses, and where I earned my MFA (2014).
+Previously I worked as a lecturer at Cornell University, where I taught First-Year Writing Seminars on Shakespeare, as well as introductory creative writing courses, and where I earned my MFA (2014).
 I hold a bachelor’s degree from Dartmouth College (2010).

 "Marvell's double negatives: Oliver Cromwell and 'An Horatian Ode.'"
 English Literary History, 85.3, fall 2018.

 "The Charges: On Jorie Graham's From The New World: Poems 1976-2014.” (link is external) Los Angeles Review of Books Online, April 2015.